-- 45. Nothing in this CMM shall prejudice the rights, jurisdiction and duties of Commission Members and CNCPs under international law.
-In particular, nothing in this CMM shall be construed to affect the exercise by Members and CNCPs of their authority over their ports in accordance with international law, including their right to deny entry thereto as well as to adopt more stringent measures than those provided for in this CMM. - 46.
-In the implementation of this CMM and with due regard to appropriate confidentiality requirements, Commission Members and CNCPs shall cooperate and exchange information with the NPFC Secretariat, relevant States, international organisations, RFMOs and other entities, including, as appropriate, by: - a) Requesting information from, and providing information to, relevant information systems; and - b) Requesting and providing cooperation to promote the effective implementation of this recommendation. - 47.
-In order to facilitate the implementation of this CMM, Commission Members and CNCPs shall, to the extent possible, ensure that national information systems allow for the direct electronic exchange of information on port State measures between them and with the NPFC Secretariat, with due regard to appropriate confidentiality requirements.
+- 31. Nothing in this CMM shall prejudice the rights, jurisdiction and duties of Members and CNCPs under international law.
+In particular, nothing in this CMM shall be construed to affect the exercise by Members and CNCPs of their authority over their ports in accordance with international law, including their right to deny entry thereto as well as to adopt more stringent measures than those provided for in this CMM. - 32.
+In the implementation of this CMM and in accordance with the Commission's Data Sharing and Data Security Protocol, and with their own domestic laws, Members and CNCPs shall cooperate and exchange information with the NPFC Secretariat, relevant States, international organisations, RFMOs and other entities, including, as appropriate, by:

-48. Members and CNCPs, in their capacity as port States, are encouraged to enter into bilateral agreements/arrangements that allow for joint inspections and an inspector exchange programme designed to promote cooperation, share information, and educate each party's inspectors on inspection strategies and methodologies which promote compliance with NPFC CMMs.
+- a) Requesting information from, and providing information to, relevant information systems; and - b) Requesting and providing cooperation to promote the effective implementation of this recommendation. - 33.
+In order to facilitate the implementation of this CMM, Members and CNCPs shall, to the extent possible, ensure that national information systems allow for the direct electronic exchange of information on port State measures between them and with the NPFC Secretariat, with due regard to appropriate confidentiality requirements. - 34.
+Members and CNCPs are encouraged to use the Global Information Exchange System to facilitate the information exchange requirements set out in this measure. - 35.
+Members and CNCPs, in their capacity as port States, are encouraged to enter into bilateral agreements/arrangements that allow for joint inspections and an inspector exchange programme designed to promote cooperation, share information, and educate each party's inspectors on inspection strategies and methodologies which promote compliance with NPFC CMMs.

-Requirements for SIDS Members and CNCPs
+[Requirements for SIDS Members and CNCPs

-49. Members and CNCPs shall give full recognition to the special requirements of SIDS Members and CNCPs in relation to a port inspection scheme consistent with this CMM.
-Commission Members and CNCPs, shall, either directly or through the NPFC, provide assistance to SIDS Commission Members and CNCPs in order to develop their capacity, including by providing technical assistance to support and strengthen the development and implementation of an effective system of port inspection at national, regional or international levels and to ensure that a disproportionate burden resulting from the implementation of this CMM is not unnecessarily transferred to them.
+- 36. Members and CNCPs shall give full recognition to the special requirements of SIDS Members and CNCPs in relation to a port inspection scheme consistent with this CMM.
+Commission Members and CNCPs, shall, either directly or through the NPFC, provide assistance to SIDS Commission Members and CNCPs in order to develop their capacity, including by providing technical assistance to support and strengthen the development and implementation of an effective system of port inspection at national, regional or international levels and to ensure that a disproportionate burden resulting from the implementation of this CMM is not unnecessarily transferred to them.] - 37.
+The Secretariat will report annually on the implementation of this CMM.